DataDog/documentation/content/en/security/ciem/_index.md

 <div class="alert alert-info">CSM CIEM is in beta.</div>

-Cloud Infrastructure Entitlement Management (CSM CIEM) provides in-depth visibility into your organization's IAM risks.
+Cloud Security Management Cloud Infrastructure Entitlement Management (CSM CIEM) provides in-depth visibility into your organization's IAM risks.
 It enables you to detect and resolve identity risks on an ongoing basis to secure your cloud infrastructure from IAM-based attacks.

 <div class="alert alert-info">At this time, CSM CIEM is available for AWS only.</div>